Accessible Parking at Many Locations

 Upper Fisherman's Parking Lot:

-As you arrive at Point Bonita turnaround you will find accessible parking stalls and an accessible portable toilet.
+As you arrive at Point Bonita turnaround you will find accessible parking stalls and accessible vault toilets.
 The trail leading to the Point Bonita Lighthouse contains extreme running slopes.
 Point Bonita offers a cell phone tour.
 Click here for more information about Point Bonita.

 Accessible parking is available at the Point Bonita turnaround along with an accessible portable toilet.
 The trail leading to Battery Mendell is generally accessible.